 At Aloha College, we recognise the fact that students sometimes need additional support to ensure that they achieve to the best of their ability.
 The Head of Key Stage 3 has responsibility for achievement.

-Students are set a yearly target level.
+Students are set a yearly target attainment grade.
 This is based on a range of data including Key Stage 2 results, Midyis predictions and teacher recommendations.
-Students are assessed through National Curriculum Levels, which enables us to track progress all the way through Key Stage Three.
+Students are assessed according to our “expected attainment” criteria, enabling us to track progress all the way through Key Stage Three.
 Students are tested regularly throughout the year to ensure that they are on target to either achieve or better their target levels.

 A range of strategies are used by the Head of Key Stage 3 to support those students who are struggling to achieve their targets, including a focus on teaching and learning styles, achievement mentoring and regular communication with staff and parents.
-Achievement assemblies take place termly to reward achievement.
+Assemblies take place termly to reward achievement.